TRADEMARK WATCH IN NIGERIA

 Oppositions in some cases are raised 30 days from publication of a conflicting mark in the journal.
 Trademark watching services by any trademark agent will include watching out for any potential infringement based on published trademarks by the government.
 A trademark watching service can be done without a legal opinion or with a legal opinion, where a reason or feedback is given to determine whether the trademark does not infringe on existing watching mark or the next step to take where there is a possible infringement on the existing mark.

 In conclusion, there are a lot of marks registered at the Trademark Registry daily; leaving a trademark for an examiner to search during the registration process can be strenuous and sometimes judgment can be off.
 They have a job of protecting existing trademarks, but to ensure due diligence the new trademark applications must also be monitored by individual owners.

 Finally, trademark watch is essential for the timely detection of any infringements that may be detrimental for a business.

-Written by Intellectual Property Law Department at Resolution Law Firm
+Written by Intellectual Property Law Team at Resolution Law Firm

 Email: [email protected]